jeremytammik/tbc/a/1844_rvtsamples_2021.md

 Go for the much more modern, scalable, minimalistic, low-cost, simple to use, web-adapted NoSQL options instead.

-This personal opinion of mine in mainly based on my experience developing several samples to [connect the desktop and cloud](https://github.com/jeremytammik/FireRatingCloud) using Revit and its API on the desktop and JavaScript, Node.js web servers, CouchDB and MongoDB databases in the cloud.
+This personal opinion of mine in based on my experience developing several samples to [connect the desktop and cloud](https://github.com/jeremytammik/FireRatingCloud) using Revit and its API on the desktop and JavaScript, Node.js web servers, CouchDB and MongoDB databases in the cloud.